gsitechorg/open-belex/README.md

 of size 32,768 plats (i.e. columns, according to our orientation) and 16 sections (i.e. rows, according to our orientation).
 The plats are grouped contiguously and divided evenly among the half-banks, so each half-bank contains 2,048 of the 32,768 plats -- for each VR -- and all 16 sections.
 Although there are 24 VRs, no more than 16 of them may be used by a fragment.
-A fragment is a snippet of microcode that is executed by the APU, much like a function.

 To interact with a VR, its unique row number must be written to one of the 16 RN_REGs (row number registers).
 There are 24 VRs and their row numbers range